dimits-ts/coffee-ui/documentation/report.md

 - TTS service for user action confirmation and for helping navigation for the visually impaired.
 - Video tutorials for each screen.
-- User confirmation during drink creation, in the form of a blocking progress bar.
 - Refactoring the schedule creation screen to split the schedule details in distinct, progressive phases, while respecting the non-functional requirements set in Cycle 1.
 - Implementing all the graphical changes outlined in the current verification cycle.